BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/special_rules.md

 When a model with the Macro-extinction Targeting Protocols special rule is firing at a Super-heavy, Knight or Titan Detachment, it may re-roll all failed Hit rolls.
 In addition, when making Fight rolls for a model with this special rule, the controlling player may re-roll one D6 of the controlling player's choice in Fights against a Super-heavy, Knight or Titan model.

 ### Master Tactician
-A Detachment that contains one or more models with this special rule may issue commands when it is activated.
-Any different friendly Detachment that has yet to be activated this round, and is within 6" of an activated model with this special rule, may discard their Order token and replace it with a different Order they are eligible to be issued.
-A Detachment issued with a Fall Back Order cannot discard its Order via this rule, however a Broken Detachment can, and thus can be issued an Order other than Advance or Charge.
+~~A Detachment that contains one or more models with this special rule may issue commands when it is activated.
+Any different friendly Detachment that has yet to be activated this round, and is within 6" of an activated model with this special rule, may discard their Order token and replace it with a different Order they are eligible to be issued.~~ <span style="color: darkmagenta">A Detachment that contains one or more models with this special rule may issue a command when it is activated.
+If the controlling player chooses to do so, they may select one other friendly Detachment that has yet to be activated this round, and is within 6" of one or more models with this special rule that are being activated.
+The selected Detachment's Order token is discarded and replaced with a different Order they were eligible to be issued during the Orders phase of this round.</span> A Detachment issued with a Fall Back Order cannot discard its Order via this rule, however a Broken Detachment can, and thus can be issued an Order other than Advance or Charge.

 ### Medicae
 Infantry models gain the Feel No Pain special rule while within 4" of a friendly model with the Medicae special rule.